• Home

 A word of caution about including fish in the diet: Avoid feeding too many fish flavors as fish is high in magnesium, thiaminase, and heavy metals, all of which may be detrimental to your cat’s health.

 We understand that for differing reasons, not everyone will choose to feed raw.
-If you do not feed raw, please refer to the above ingredients list when choosing your cats food.
+If you do not feed raw, please avoid the above ingredients list when choosing your cats food.

 Wet food is less processed, less damaged by the heating process and more hydrating than dry food.
 If you choose to feed conventional cat food, please opt for wet over dry and always grain-free.